mikenakis/Public/immutability/README.md

 TODO: add a quick check for records? -- probably won't gain anything because a record may contain mutable members.

-TODO: the generic arguments of fields can be discovered using reflection; therefore, it might be possible in many cases to conclusively assess whether a collection field is immutable if the collection is iterable-provisory and the element type is immutable.
+TODO: the generic arguments of fields can be discovered using reflection; therefore, it might be possible in many cases to conclusively assess whether a collection field is immutable if the collection is unmodifiable and the element type is immutable.

 TODO: possibly use bytecode analysis to determine whether a class mutates a field or an array outside its constructor.